sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![CFG in Python](img/structural-testing/examples/cfg-python.png)

-*Study tip:* Note how we modelled the `for each` loop.
+We applied the same idea we have seen for Java programs in Python programs.
+The notion of basic and decision blocks are the same.
+A small difference to note is in the `for each` loop.
+Given that `for each` loops do not follow the standard format of the `for` loops, we modelled it differently: the `for each` loop is fully represented by a single decision block (i.e., no blocks for the increment, or condition).
+As with any decision blocks, it has two outcomes, true and false.

-## How to use structural testing in practice
+## The effectiveness of structural testing

-As a tester, you use the different coverage criteria to derive tests.
-If you decide that your goal is to achieve at least 80% branch + condition coverage, you derive tests until you reach it.

-Is there any advantage in using structural testing?
-We refer to two papers:
+A common question among practitioners is whether structural testing or, in their words, test coverage, matters.

+While researchers have not yet found a magical coverage number that one should aim for, they have been finding interesting evidence pointing towards the benefits of perfoming structural testing.

+We quote two of these studies:

 * Hutchins et al.: "Within the limited domain of our experiments, test sets achieving coverage levels over 90% usually showed significantly better fault detection than randomly chosen test sets of the same size.
 In addition, significant improvements in the effectiveness of coverage-based tests usually occurred as coverage increased from 90% to 100%.
 However, the results also indicate that 100% code coverage alone is not a reliable indicator of the effectiveness of a test set."
-* Namin and Andrews: "Our experiments indicate that coverage is sometimes correlated with effectiveness when size is controlled for, and that using both size and coverage yields a more accurate prediction of effectiveness than size alone.
+* Namin and Andrews: "Our experiments indicate that coverage is sometimes correlated with effectiveness when [test suite] size is controlled for, and that using both size and coverage yields a more accurate prediction of effectiveness than [test suite] size alone.
 This in turn suggests that both size and coverage are important to test suite effectiveness."

 For interested readers, a extensive literature review on the topic can be found in Zhu, H., Hall, P. A., & May, J. H. (1997).
 Software unit test coverage and adequacy.
 ACM computing surveys (csur), 29(4), 366-427.

 ## Exercises